InspiringGroup-Lab/CertTA/README.md

 * [integration/](https://github.com/InspiringGroup-Lab/CertTA/tree/main/integration) contains the source codes for building and evaluating the integrated system of anomaly detectors and certified traffic analysis models.

-> Due to the repository size limit, the PCAP files of traffic datasets and the pretrained checkpoints of the YaTC and TrafficFormer models are not provided in our [Github repository](https://github.com/InspiringGroup-Lab/CertTA).
-The complete artifiacts can be accessed in our [Zenodo repository](https://doi.org/10.5281/zenodo.15580292).
+> Due to the repository size limit, the PCAP files of traffic datasets and the pre-trained checkpoint of the TrafficFormer model are not provided in our [Github repository](https://github.com/InspiringGroup-Lab/CertTA). **The complete artifiacts can be accessed in our [Zenodo repository](https://doi.org/10.5281/zenodo.15580292).**

 ## Environment Setup